← /for/

 How is this different from giving an AI direct QuickBooks API access?

 Direct API access hands a model live access to your accounting system and still only lets it read a few records at a time.
-Scratch pulls all 23 entity types into files first, so the AI reasons over the whole ledger at once, faster, and without ever touching the live company file.
+Scratch pulls all 23 entity types into files first, so the AI reasons over the whole ledger at once, faster, and with no path to the live company file.
+When it is time to write, you approve each record and Scratch sends only the changed fields.

 Which AI does it use?